AbdalrhmanHussin/retailerChat/README.md

+# Retailer

-# Retailer is one to one chat application
+Retailer is my first edition for develope one to one chat theme like messenger and whatsapp you can watch my first edition by go to https://retailerchat.herokuapp.com/